GNOME/pango/docs/pango_markup.md

 : An RGBA color specification such as '#00FF007F' or a color name such as 'red'.

 underline
-: One of 'none', 'single', 'double', 'low', 'error'.
+: One of 'none', 'single', 'double', 'dashed', 'dotted' and 'wavy'.

 underline_color
 : The color of underlines; an RGBA color specification such as '#00FF007F' or a color name such as 'red'.

+underline_position:
+: The position of underlines, one of 'normal' or 'under'.

 overline
-: One of 'none' or 'single'.
-Overline support was added in Pango 1.46.
+: One of 'none', 'single', 'double', 'dashed', 'dotted' and 'wavy'.

 overline_color
 : The color of overlines; an RGBA color specification such as '#00FF007F' or a color